 With an interview podcast your job is to support the guest and try and make them look good while also getting value out of them (for the audience).
 The way that I think about it is if I were one of the listeners, what would I want to know from the guest?
-I recommend writing down a list of topics or questions that you can ask them, almost like a podcast interview menu.
+I recommend writing down a list of topics or the biggest questions that you can ask them, almost like a podcast interview menu.
 You don’t have to get through all of the questions, but you are prepared and can take the conversation wherever you want it to based on the flow.

 Getting your audience to interact with you on social media is a great indicator of success.
 That’s when you can start to feel your podcast heartbeat pump because it is no longer just about you.
 Other calls to action could include: Sign up for your newsletter, plug your website, plug something that is upcoming (an event, article, live stream, etc).

 Here’s a sample of what I use with my Leadership DNA podcast:

 “And I want to hear from you.
 What is one thing you have learned recently that has had a positive impact on your life.
 You can hit me up on all social media platforms @RobCressy.
 I’ll share anything good that gets sent in.”

 Alabama Football Head Coach Nick Saban, who is one of the winningest coaches of all time, once said (and I’m paraphrasing) that he wasn’t addicted to winning but instead was addicted to the process of winning.
 When you follow the same podcast script outline every episode it makes running a podcast significantly easier and increases your chances of winning.